 The Company's restricted investments consist of debt securities held in a fiduciary capacity by the Captive for the payment of casualty insurance claims.
 The Company determines the classification of its securities at the time of purchase and re-evaluates the determination at each balance sheet date.
 The Company has classified securities held by the Captive as available-for-sale.
 As a result, these securities are carried at their fair value.
 Purchases and sales of debt securities are recorded on the trade date.
 Interest income on debt securities is recorded when earned using an effective yield method.
-Unrealized gains and losses are reported as components of accumulated other comprehensive income (loss), net.
+Unrealized gains and losses are reported as components of "Accumulated other comprehensive income (loss), net" on the Consolidated Balance Sheets.
 These securities have been classified as non-current assets based on their respective maturity dates and the Company's intent to reinvest sales proceeds into new restricted investments.
-The Company had restricted investments of \$14.6 million and \$15.1 million at December 31, 2023 and September 30, 2023, respectively.
+The Company had restricted investments of \$17.0 million and \$15.1 million at June 30, 2024 and September 30, 2023, respectively.

 The Company evaluates its available-for-sale debt securities quarterly to determine whether there has been a decline in the fair value below the amortized cost due to credit losses or other factors.
 This evaluation process entails judgement by the Company, and considers factors including the issuer's financial condition and near-term prospects, future economic conditions, interest rate changes and changes in the rating of the security.
 When the Company has determined that it intends to sell, or that it is more likely than not that the Company will be required to sell a security before it recovers its amortized cost basis above fair value, the individual security is written down to fair value, with a corresponding charge to "Other income" within the Consolidated Statements of Comprehensive Income.
-For available-for-sale debt securities that do not meet the intent impairment criteria but for which the Company has determined that a credit loss exists, the present value of cash flows expected to be collected from the security is compared to the amortized cost basis of the security.
+For available-for-sale debt security is compared to the amortized cost basis of the security.
 If the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss allowance is recorded for the credit loss, limited by the amount by which the fair value is less than the amortized cost basis.
-For the three months ended December 31, 2023 and 2022, the Company had no intent impairments or credit losses.
+For the nine months ended June 30, 2024 and 2023, the Company had no intent impairments or credit losses.